TheSnowGuru/accessi.org/README.md

 3. Search for equally.ai.
 4. Click on **Settings**.
 5. Fill in the screen fields listed below according to your needs and click on **Save**.
    - **Accessibility Statement Link**: as an accessiBe client, you get a statement indicating remediations your website has undergone to achieve compliance.
 When this field is left blank, this default statement is shown in the component.
-You can either edit accessiBe’s statement with your information (see [this accessiBe documentation](https://accessibe.com/support/account/how-can-i-edit-website-owner-information-for-the-accessibility-statement) on learning how to edit it) or insert a link to another published statement.
+You can either edit accessiBe’s statement with your information  on learning how to edit it) or insert a link to another published statement.
    - **Feedback Form Link**: add a feedback form.
    - **Interface Footer**: present your brand/company in the footer.
    - **Interface Language**: choose the different language options available for your interface.
 The default option is English.